 But how do you choose the best magnesium supplement when there are so many options out there?

-Forms of magnesium
+Forms of Magnesium

 Because of its water solubility, magnesium chloride is probably the most bioavailable form of magnesium.
 It’s great for detoxing and metabolism and kidney function.

 Taurate & Orotate

-Makers claim that magnesium threonate can penetrate the cell wall, making it incredibly absorbable.
-This form is able to permeate the brain and enhance the receptors that are responsible for memory and learning.
-This makes it especially good for neurological issues, brain injuries, depression, anxiety, and PTSD.
+Makers claim that magnesium threonate can penetrate the cell wall, making it an incredibly absorbent magnesium supplement.
+It’s able to permeate the brain and enhance the receptors that are responsible for memory and learning, making this form of magnesium supplement especially good for neurological issues, brain injuries, depression, anxiety, and PTSD.
 (Where to buy)

 Plus, according to this report, Natural Calm contained arsenic.

-Best magnesium supplement – Topical
+Best Magnesium Supplement – Topical

 Topical magnesium oil is usually made with magnesium chloride that is mined from the ancient Zechstein Seabed in the Netherlands.
 Sometimes the topical oil can sting, so you can use a magnesium lotion instead.
 This is what I use on my kids feet each night.
 One teaspoon of the lotion contains about 200mg of magnesium.

 Epsom salt (sulfate) or magnesium flake (chloride) baths are another great way to get magnesium into the body and detox other substances out.
 Add two cups of these salts to a hot (not scalding) bath with one cup of baking soda for extra absorption.
-Sit in solution for 20 minutes or longer for maximum effect.
+Sit in the solution for 20 minutes or longer for maximum effect.

-Best magnesium supplement – Oral
+Best Magnesium Supplement – Oral

 Magnesium glycinate – Best for anyone with a deficiency.

-Magnesium malate – Good for Fibromyalgia, muscle pain and low energy.
+Magnesium malate – Good for Fibromyalgia, muscle pain, and low energy.